electron/electron/docs/api/browser-window.md

   * `vibrancy` String - Add a type of vibrancy effect to the window, only on macOS.
 Can be `appearance-based`, `light`, `dark`, `titlebar`, `selection`, `menu`, `popover`, `sidebar`, `medium-light` or `ultra-dark`.
+  * `zoomToContentSize` Boolean - The zoom behavior on macOS, accessible by option-clicking the green stoplight button on the toolbar or running the Window > Zoom menu item.
+If `true`, the window will grow to the width of the web page, `false` will cause it to zoom to the width of the screen.
+This will also affect the behavior when calling `maximize()` directly.
+Default is `false`.
   * `webPreferences` Object (optional) - Settings of web page's features.
     * `devTools` Boolean (optional) - Whether to enable DevTools.
 If it is set to `false`, can not use `BrowserWindow.webContents.openDevTools()` to open DevTools.
 Default is `true`.
     * `nodeIntegration` Boolean (optional) - Whether node integration is enabled.
 Default